Ippolito Desideri

-Ippolito Desideri or Hippolyte Desideri (21 December 1684 – 14 April 1733) was an Italian Jesuit missionary and traveller and the most famous of the early European missionaries to visit Tibet.
-He was the first documented European to have successfully studied and understood Tibetan language and culture.
+Ippolito Desideri, SJ (21 December 1684 Pistoia, Grand Duchy of Tuscany – 14 April 1733 Rome, Papal States) was an Italian Jesuit missionary and traveller and the most famous of the early European missionaries who founded Catholic Church in Tibet.
+He was also the first documented Tibetologist and the first European to have successfully studied both Classical and Standard Tibetan.

 Biography

-Desideri was born in 1684 to a fairly prosperous family in Pistoia, Tuscany.
-He was educated from childhood in the Jesuit school in Pistoja, and in 1700 was selected to attend the Collegio Romano (Roman College) in Rome.
+Desideri was born in 1684 to a fairly prosperous family at Pistoia, in the Grand Duchy of Tuscany, which was then under the rule of Grand Duke Cosimo III of the House of Medici.
+Desideri was educated from childhood in the Jesuit school in Pistoia, and in 1700 was selected to attend the Collegio Romano (Roman College) in Rome.
 From 1706 to 1710 he taught literature at the Jesuit colleges in Orvieto and Arezzo, and later at the Collegio Romano itself.